denniszielke/phoenix/hints/automate_container_build.md

 3. Create a new pipeline to build containers and use the **docker container** template.
 ![](images/azuredevops_new_pipeline.png)

-4. Choose "Hosted Linux Preview" as build agent queue and make sure your pipeline has a propper name.
+4. Choose "Hosted Ubuntu 1604" as build agent queue and make sure your pipeline has a propper name.
 ![](images/azuredevops_pipeline_pool.png)

 5. Add the following tasks for your pipeline phase (if you don't find them you can search or install from the marketplace)